keras-team/keras/README.md

     advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
--   **Powerful** -- Keras provides industry-strength performance and
-    scalability: it is used by organizations and companies including NASA, YouTube, and Waymo.
+-   **Powerful** -- Keras provides industry-strength performance and scalability, and it is used by organizations and companies including NASA, YouTube, and Waymo.

 ---